norbert-777/list-of-github-repos/README.md

 ## Getting Started - running the app locally in development mode

+1. To run the project there is required Node.js in version 18.12.1+.
-1. Make sure you have `yarn` installed globally.
+2. Make sure you have `yarn` installed globally.
 [How to?](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)
-2. Install dependencies `yarn`.
+3. Install dependencies `yarn`.
-3. Start the dev version `yarn dev`.
+4. Start the dev version `yarn dev`.
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Available scripts